MishC/HTML_CSS_JavaScript/Udacity_Racer/README.md

 ## How to play the racer game

 Start the race.
-There are different tracks by name and racer with different statistics (statistics is seen in api/bin/data.json).
+There are different tracks by name and racer with different characteristics (statistics is seen in `api/data.json`).
 Choose the track number and racer number by clicking.

 Then you wait for 3 seconds to start the game.
 You click on big round  button with title "Click me" and that's how you accelarate.
 This is only what you do: clicking on the big round button.
 Faster you click, bigger the accelaration.